2010 United States House of Representatives elections in Kentucky: Campaign

-This conservative district based around the Lexington metropolitan area has been represented by incumbent Democratic Congressman Ben Chandler since he was first elected in a 2004 special election.
-This year, Chandler faced a serious threat to bid for a fifth term in Congress from Republican attorney Andy Barr.
+This conservative district based around the Lexington metropolitan area had been represented by incumbent Democratic Congressman Ben Chandler since he was first elected in a 2004 special election.
+In 2010, Chandler faced a serious threat to bid for a fifth term in Congress from Republican attorney Andy Barr.

 In the general election, both candidates started releasing television ads in August 2010, with Barr attacking Chandler for being part of "politics as usual" while Chandler countered by proclaiming his independence, saying, "If the Republican Party is going to suggest that I'm a tool of somebody else, there is no basis in fact for that."
 As election day grew nearer, both sides ramped up attacks, with the Democratic Congressional Campaign Committee releasing an ads slamming Barr for his criminal record and plans to privatize Social Security.
-Barr, meanwhile, attacked Chandler for supporting gun control, even though Chandler was endorsed in his bid for re-election by the National Rifle Association.
+Barr, meanwhile, attacked Chandler for supporting gun control, even though Chandler was endorsed in his bid for re-election by the National Rifle Association of America.
 Polls predicted a tight race, and on election night, those polls were vindicated; no media organization called the race that night because Chandler led Barr by only a few hundred votes.
 It was only a few days later that Chandler was proclaimed the winner.
+Chandler was defeated for re-election in 2012 in a rematch with Barr.